-In October 2021, Siemens AG has announced its plans to globally carve out the LDA business into a standalone company as of October 1, 2022.
-Siemens Nederland N.V. employs five LDA employees.
+In May 2022, Siemens AG has announced its plans to sell its global Commercial Vehicles business to Meritor.
+The move is another step in the Company's rigorous implementation of its previously announced plan to sharpen its portfolio as a focused technology company.
+Commercial Vehicles is part of Siemens' Portfolio Companies Unit.
+Siemens Nederland N.V. employs one employee in this business.
 Local employee representatives have been informed and will be involved in accordance with the national legal framework.
-For our P&L statements and Balance sheet, the sale will have a low impact (Net income EUR 0.1 million, Assets EUR 0.2 million and Liabilities EUR 0.7 million) and is not considered as a significant activity according to IFRS 5.
+For our P&L statement and Balance sheet, the sale will have a low impact (Net income EUR 0.5 million, Assets EUR 2.2 million and Liabilities EUR 0.8 million) and is not considered as a significant activity according to IFRS 5.
+Consequently these figures are not represented separately as discontinued operations.